 Whatever you spend on your credit card you will need to pay back.
 The only exception is if a parent has co-signed for your card, as they can then become liable.
 But do you really want to risk upsetting your nearest and dearest or harming your credit score?
 Making payments late or going over your credit limit will result in penalty fees being added to your account and could affect your ability to get credit for years to come.
 This can impact things like getting a mobile phone right through to taking out a mortgage.

 If you’d like to have a credit card on hand to help you hone your money management skills for the future and to access benefits such as additional consumer protection, you’ll need to commit to understanding all those fine print terms and conditions and paying on time.

 - Never borrow more than you can afford to pay back.

 - Set up a direct debit so you never pay late, and make sure you have enough funds in your bank account to cover the payment.

 - Know what your APR rate is and when you need to pay interest.

 - Never withdraw cash on your credit card – not only is this usually a very expensive way to borrow but it could harm your credit rating too as it’s viewed negatively by credit reference agencies.

 Stick to the rules and you could build a good credit rating for when you leave university and take advantage of features such as protection under Section 75 of the Consumer Credit Act.
 This is a piece of legislation that makes your card provider equally liable for goods and services worth between £100 and £30,000 purchased on your card.

-If you do decide to go with an application (which will involve a credit search) don’t forget that only 51% of the people who apply for a credit card will typically snag the representative APR rate, so you may be offered a higher APR or a lower limit by a lender.
-Ready to search for a credit card that ticks all the boxes?
-Seek and we shall help you find...
+If you do decide to go with an application (which will involve a credit search) don’t forget that only 51% of the people who apply for a credit card will typically get the representative APR rate, so you may be offered a higher APR or a lower limit by a lender.